asbjornenge/websocketd.js/README.md

 # Websocketd.js

-Shameless theft of the [websocketd](https://github.com/joewalnes/websocketd) idea, written in javascript.
+Shameless theft of [websocketd](https://github.com/joewalnes/websocketd), written in javascript.

 Why?
 I needed some looser security.
 Didn't want to wait.
 Didn't want to write any Go.
 And it's like 50 lines of code...
 Prolly don't handle most edges :-P Please PR.